 Owing to the efforts of the Serbs from the Austrian Empire, intellectuals, merchants and artisans, who were settling in Serbia in increasingly large numbers during the 1830s, the oriental tradition started to fade.
 At the same time, an accelerated transformation took place in all spheres of life.
 Vast political, economic and cultural changes, as well as the process of industrialisation and urbanisation, brought about the formation of a new social class – the bourgeois class.
 With their growing economic and social power, prominent and wealthy Belgrade families started to abandon the Ottoman legacy.
 They sought new models for the way and the style of life in Vienna, Buda and Paris.

 Consequently, the architectural features and the organisation of living spaces started to change.
 For example, rooms with previously unknown functions appeared in homes of wealthy families.
 Especially, the importance was given to the drawing room, used for family gatherings, guest reception and socialising.
 It was because of its public function that the drawing room was furnished more lavishly than other rooms.
 Owing to this, it became a clear sign of the social status and the social class affiliation of the bourgeois family in the 19th century.
-They replaced oriental furniture with European style drawing sets, armchairs, vitrines, small tables and other pieces, adopted with the Biedermeier culture.
+Additionally, they replaced oriental furniture with European style drawing sets, armchairs, vitrines, small tables and other pieces, adopted with the Biedermeier culture.

 BIEDERMEIER STYLE ROOM